gehee/FPVue_android/README.md

 # FPVue_android

+> [!IMPORTANT]
+> August 2024: Unfortunately, this repository is now in an unmaintained state.
+> I don't have the time to maitain it like I would like to and there was not enough interest from external developers to contribute to it.
+> Feel free to fork it and take over but for now it will stay as is.

 FPVue Android is an app packaging multiple pieces together to decode an H264/H265 video feed broadcast by wfb-ng over the air.

 - [devourer](https://github.com/openipc/devourer): userspace rtl8812au driver initially created by [buldo](https://github.com/buldo) and converted to C by [josephnef](https://github.com/josephnef) .